Library / Investment Classics

 Graham also highlights the importance of patience to achieve strong results especially when buying 'bargain' stocks.
 "Can one really make money in 'bargain issues' without taking a serious risk?
 Yes indeed, if you can find enough of them to make a diversified group, and if you don't lose patience if they fail to advance soon after you buy them.
 Sometimes the patience needed may appear quite considerable'.

-At the end of his book, Graham shares this interesting thought: 'To achieve satisfactory investment results is easier than most people realise; to achieve superiror results is harder than it looks'.
+At the end of his book, Graham shares this interesting thought: 'To achieve satisfactory investment results is easier than most people realise; to achieve superior results is harder than it looks'.

 6. Stock selection for the defensive investor